 I know I'll be wearing Ada's colour combination of pistachio, ecru, and tan all year.

-Anne proves the skirt suit is very much back in 2020, and I fully intend on wearing my old Jigsaw two-piece with platform boots also.
+Anne proves the skirt suit is still very relevant, and I fully intend on wearing my old Jigsaw two-piece with platform boots also.

 A belted blazer is a better blazer.

 If you're anything like me, you'll also consider adding sheer black tights to this ensemble for extra warmth.

 Naturally, Jeanette is right ahead of spring's slouchy jean trend, which I want to wear with a knitted two-piece, too.

 Vinyl and knitwear make for a chic texture clash.

 Something tells me I'm going to have a serious thing for lilac hues come spring.

 María's schoolish combination of a checked skirt, chunky cardigan and Mary Jane shoes is something I want to emulate ASAP.

 I have a green jumper just like this, which it never occurred to me to wear with white jeans before.